 If you really want to get away from it all, jump on the boat from Herzeg-Novi or Miriste (to name just two points) and head over to beautiful and idyllic Dobrec!

-This is pebbly clove which will give you the ultimate in R&R, and you can hire a hammock and enjoy a relaxing day in the sun.
-There is just one restaurant situated on the beachfront and it serves delicious fresh fish, as well as other local things to try out.
+This is a pebbly clove, which will give you the ultimate in R&R, and you can hire a hammock and enjoy a relaxing day in the sun.
+There is just one restaurant situated on the beachfront, and it serves delicious fresh fish and other local things to try out.
 Ideal for couples or anyone who just wants to disappear for a day!

 Jaz Beach, Budva

-Located in Budva, Jaz Beach is a busy stretch of sand which has plenty of life going on around it.
-Certainly, the beach in Budva to be seen at, and, this beach is quite long, so there is always space, even in the height of summer.
+Located in Budva, Jaz Beach is a busy stretch of sand with plenty of life going on around it.
+Certainly, the beach in Budva to be seen at, and this beach is quite long, so there is always space, even in the height of summer.

 Becici Beach, Budva

 Located close to the busy area of Budva, Becici Beach is a quiet yet fun beach, with plenty of space to roam, and one of the best Budva beach choices.